eirikt/Memoizer.NET/README.markdown

 A class for synchronized execution of an arbitrary number of worker/task threads.
 All participating worker/task threads must derive from the `Memoizer.Net.AbstractTwoPhaseExecutorThread` class.

 #### Usage
 See the `Memoizer.NET.Test.MemoizerTests` class for usage examples.
 In v0.6 a mini DSL/builder for easy `Memoizer.Net.TwoPhaseExecutor` usage will be included.
+Right now the API kind of sucks...

 ---